down-shift/traffic-lights-recognition/README.md

-# nto-traffic-lights-recognition
-Traffic Light Recognition Project for the Autonomous Transport System Track of NTO 2021
+# Traffic Light Recognition Project for the Autonomous Transport System Track of NTO 2021